 Make sure your pet's vaccinations are up to date.
 Make a poster and distribute it in your community.
 Ask friends and co-workers for help.
 Post online ad using local, free websites and local papers.
 Always ask for an adoption fee and evaluate adopters carefully.
 No matter your situation, it is your responsibility as the animal owner to screen prospective new owners.

 Although many rescue groups are filled to capacity, you can contact them about rehoming your pet.
 Often, these groups will allow owners to post online information about their pets on a referral basis.
-You can also post information about your pet on the NC Pet Foster network

 If you cannot resolve your problem and you cannot rehome your pet, please bring your pet to the Wake County Animal Center during normal business hours